Crash bar: History

 Following the events of the Victoria Hall disaster in Sunderland, England, in 1883 in which 183 children died because a door had been bolted at the bottom of a stairwell, the British government began legal moves to enforce minimum standards for building safety.
 This slowly led to the legal requirement that venues must have a minimum number of outward opening doors as well as locks which could be opened from the inside.
-Motivated by the Victoria Hall disaster, Robert Alexander Briggs (1868–1963) invented the panic bolt which was granted a UK patent on 13 August 1892.
+Motivated by the Victoria Hall disaster, Robert Alexander Briggs (1868–1963) invented the panic bolt mechanism with horizontal bar which was granted a UK patent on 13 August 1892.

 However, these moves were not globally copied.
 For example, in the United States, at least 602 people died in the Iroquois Theatre fire in Chicago in December 1903 because of door latch designs that were difficult for fleeing patrons to open.
 A survivor of the Iroquois Theater fire, Carl Prinzler, along with architect Henry H. Dupont, independently developed and were awarded a series of nine patents relating to new and improved exit door hardware.
 All of the patent designs focused on a single lever bar (and related hardware) that would cause a locked door to pop open when simple interior pressure was exerted upon it.
 The bar would be mounted waist high from the ground.
 Five years later, 174 people in Ohio died in the Collinwood school fire, which led to a national outcry in the United States for greater fire safety in buildings.

 On 31 December 1929, some 37 years after the panic bolt was patented, 71 children died during the Glen Cinema disaster at a Hogmanay film screening in Paisley, Renfrewshire, Scotland, when a smoking cellulose nitrate film canister sparked panic.
 Children rushing to escape the cinema became crushed against the padlocked exit doors.
 Even after a police officer broke a padlock, the inward-opening doors were held shut by the mass of bodies behind them.